Donald Trump’s Facebook Post Removed Over COVID-19 ‘False Claims,’ Campaign Responds

 While most health professionals will agree that younger people, especially school-aged kids, are less susceptible to the serious dangers of the virus, they are by no means incapable of contracting it.
 While uncommon, there have been reports of some dying from it.
 What’s more, they can also transmit the disease to others in their family who may be more vulnerable.

 Deputy national press secretary for the Trump campaign Courtney Parella fired back this evening through an email statement to NBC News.
-She defended his claim, saying he stating a fact that young people are less susceptible.
+She defended his claim, saying he was stating a fact that young people are less susceptible.

 “Another day, another display of Silicon Valley’s flagrant bias against this President, where the rules are only enforced in one direction.
 Social media companies are not the arbiters of truth.”